 - Ice is very effective in reducing inflammation.

 - The foot roller from Theraband can be put in the freezer to get the benefits of massage and icing.
 You can also put a water bottle in the freezer and use it the same way.

-2. Massage - soothes swollen tissue and helps release the tight fascia.
-You can accompiish this with the foot roller, at your appointment with a physical therapy and by applying self-massage.
+Massage soothes swollen tissue and helps release the tight fascia.
+You can accomplish this with the foot roller, at your appointment with aphysical therapist, and by applying self-massage.

-5. Acupuncture - acupuncture can help to deactivate trigger points that contribute to the myofascial pain and stimulate the release of endorphins.
+Acupuncture can help to deactivate trigger points that contribute to the myofascial pain and stimulate the release of endorphins.